 What Does Filing Do?

-When a Petition for Bankruptcy is filed it stops creditors from collecting debts, at least until after a person’s debts are sorted out according to applicable laws.
-It allows people to discharge or eliminate the obligation to repay some or all of their debts.
+When a Petition for Bankruptcy is filed it immediately creates what is called a “automatic stay.”
+This stops creditors from attempting to collect debts or contact you, at least until after your debts are sorted out according to applicable laws.
+Bankruptcy allows you to discharge or eliminate the obligation to repay some or all of your debts.

 - Stops repossession proceedings on vehicles or other property and can even force lenders to return repossessed property to the debtor